Industry and Financial Reads

 The Illusion of Control: Why Financial Crises Happen, and What We Can (and Can’t) Do About It

-Author Jón Daníelsson discusses the process of risk management in financial institutions, how they work, and why the won’t work.
-This clear description lays out an argument on why what we think work, doesn’t, and never has worked. -KPC
+Author Jón Daníelsson discusses the processes of risk management in financial institutions and uncovers reasons why they don’t work.
+His clear description lays out an argument that our current practices of risk management do not work and have not worked in the past. -KPC

 Panic: The Betrayal of Capitalism by Wall Street and Washington